chenxiunt/chenxiunt.github.io/_pages/services.md

 **Technical Programm Committee (TPC) Member**

-The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2022, 2023
+The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2022, 2023, 2024

+The ACM The Conference on Information and Knowledge Management (CIKM) 2024

 The EAI International Conference on Security and Privacy in Communication Networks (SecureComm) 2023, 2024